nicvagn/arthritis-door-knob/README.md

 ## Build Instructions
 <!--- Outline the major steps required to create a build --->
 The device itself is just a PLA print.
 Print the outer door knob extension.
 Then attach the device to your doorknob.
-3M temporary addhesive pads have been tested.
-Alien tape would most likely work well: [Alien Tape](https://www.alientape.ca/)
+Alien tape works well: [Alien Tape](https://www.alientape.ca/)

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/arthritis_door_knob_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [Maker Guide](https://github.com/nicvagn/arthritis-door-knob/blob/main/Documentation/arthritis_door_knob_Summary.md)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.

 ### 2. Order the Off-The-Shelf Components

-The [Bill of Materials](/Documentation/arthritis_door_knob_BOM.xlsx) lists all of the parts and components required to build the device.
+The [Bill of Materials](/Documentation/arthritis_door_knob_BOM.csv) lists all of the parts and components required to build the device.

 ### 3. Print the 3D Printable components